Recursive Flora

 The flower grid isn’t yet fully keyboard navigable.
 A future iteration would add full Tab/Enter support and semantic HTML patterns.

 Through this project, I learned that some experiences call for a different kind of design response.
 Many wished they could “turn off” their thoughts, yet recognized that overthinking is part of how they process the world.
-What they really needed was not a cure, but understanding and connection.
-The solution emerged from making the invisible visible: quantifying emotion and translating it into a shared visual language that worked beyond words.
+What they really needed wasn't a cure, but understanding and connection.
+The solution was to externalize overthinking, transforming the collective experiences of over 100 people into a shared, multi-modal visual language that still preserved individual uniqueness.

 This reframed my approach to problem-solving: sometimes the goal isn't to change behaviour or drive action, but to design spaces that make it easier to reflect, connect, and feel understood.